Mike Toglia Player Props: Rockies vs. Brewers

 Brewers Pitching Rankings

-- The Brewers pitching staff ranks 15th in the league with a collective 8.7 strikeouts per nine innings.
+- The Brewers pitching staff is 15th in the league with a collective 8.7 strikeouts per nine innings.

-- The Brewers' 4.02 team ERA ranks 11th across all MLB pitching staffs.
+- The Brewers have the 11th-ranked team ERA across all league pitching staffs (4.03).

-- Miley makes the start for the Brewers, his 15th of the season.
-He is 6-2 with a 3.01 ERA and 51 strikeouts through 71 2/3 innings pitched.
+- Houser makes the start for the Brewers, his 14th of the season.
+He is 4-3 with a 4.19 ERA and 57 strikeouts through 73 2/3 innings pitched.

-- In his last time out on Wednesday, the left-hander tossed four innings against the Washington Nationals, giving up one earned run while surrendering three hits.
+- In his most recent time out on Thursday, the righty tossed six innings against the Pittsburgh Pirates, allowing one earned run while surrendering four hits.

-- In 14 games this season, the 36-year-old has amassed a 3.01 ERA and 6.4 strikeouts per nine innings, while allowing a batting average of .233 to opposing batters.
+- The 30-year-old has a 4.19 ERA and 7 strikeouts per nine innings in 15 games this season, while giving up a batting average of .292 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.